-Staff recommends that the applicants make any revisions based on the HPC's recommendations and return for a HAWP application.
+Staff recommends that the HPC approve the HAWP application.

 ARCHITECTURAL DESCRIPTION

 SIGNIFICANCE: Master Plan Site STYLE: Georgian Revival

 DATE: 1927

 Except from Places from the Past:

 In 1927, John Russell Pope, accomplished architect of Eclectic Classicism, designed Woodend for Chester Wells, a naval officer, and Marion Dixon Wells, an Australian heiress.
 Pope's best-known works include the National Gallery of Art (1941) and the Jefferson Memorial (1943).
 The spacious H-shaped mansion has Flemish-bond brick walls and quoins, molded water table, stone belt course, and denticulated cornice.
 The front (east) elevation has a semicircular portico with Ionic columns.
 A central door on the south elevation, opening into a terrace, has Corinthian pilasters supporting an egg and dart molded cornice, with scrolled broken-pediment.
 On the north, an oversize Palladian window, lighting a staircase, surmounts a doorway with heavy cornice and oversize Doric columns.
 A stone balustrade above the two-story brick walls conceals a low hip roof sheathed in copper.